Guardian Angel Church

 Worth knowing

-Between 1939 and 1942, a new neighbourhood was built in the east of Innsbruck between Langstraße, Roßsprung and Kranewitterstraße.
-South Tyrolean settlement Pradl.
-As in Wilten West, Saggen and Reichenau, the striking blocks of flats grouped around generously designed inner courtyards were built at lightning speed to warmly welcome German-speaking resettlers from South Tyrol to the capital of the Reichsgau Tyrol and Vorarlberg.
-Despite all the National Socialist attention to detail in the planning of the huge housing estate, Christian pastoral care was not taken into consideration.
-When the Catholic Church celebrated its revival after 1945 and Sunday services made their return to everyday social life, the Pradl parish church proved to be far too small for the new neighbourhood that had sprung up and its residents.
-In 1950, the Apostolic Administrator and later Bishop Paulus Rusch therefore divided the bloated parish in two, with Neu-Pradl initially only being a vicariate and not a parish in its own right.
-In the same year, construction work began on the first newly built church of the post-war period.
+Between 1939 and 1942, the South Tyrolean Settlement of Pradl was built in the eastern part of Innsbruck, between Langstraße, Roßsprung, and Kranewitterstraße.
+At lightning speed—just as in Wilten, Saggen, and Reichenau—distinctive residential blocks clustered around generously designed courtyards were erected to warmly welcome German-speaking resettlers from South Tyrol to the capital of the Reichsgau Tyrol and Vorarlberg.
+Despite the National Socialists’ fondness for meticulous detail in planning the huge housing complex, no consideration was given to Christian pastoral care.
+When the Catholic Church experienced its revival after 1945 and Sunday Mass began to reclaim its place in everyday social life, the existing parish church of Pradl proved far too small for the newly created district and its inhabitants.
+In 1950, Apostolic Administrator and later Bishop Paulus Rusch therefore divided the oversized parish, with Neu-Pradl initially receiving only a vicariate rather than its own parish.
+In the same year, construction began on the first newly erected church of the post-war period.

-Architect Karl Friedrich Albert planned the Parish Church of the Holy Guardian Angels in a kind of neo-Romanesque style.
-The entrance area consists of three arches crowned by a round window.
-Round shapes also characterise the sturdy church tower.
-The basic form of the building is thus based on a traditional, deliberately unobtrusive approach rather than demonstrating a new departure.
-After the horrors of war, harmony was the order of the day.
-The austere exterior also reflects the difficult economic situation of the early post-war years.
-This distinguishes the Schutzengelkirche from later, much more modern and daring designs such as St Norbert in Pradl Süd, the parish church of the Holy Family at Wilten West cemetery or even Horst Parson's Petrus Canisius church in Höttinger Au.
+Architect Karl Friedrich Albert designed the Parish Church of the Holy Guardian Angels in a kind of modern neo-Romanesque style.
+The entrance area consists of three arches topped by a circular window.
+Rounded forms also characterize the sturdy church tower.
+In its basic form, the building thus follows a traditional, deliberately unobtrusive approach rather than signaling a bold new beginning.
+After the horrors of the war, harmony was the order of the day.
+The austere exterior also reflects the economically difficult situation of the early post-war years.
+This distinguishes the Guardian Angels Church from later, far more modern and daring designs such as St. Norbert in Pradl South, the Parish Church of the Holy Family at the Wilten West cemetery, or even Horst Parson’s Petrus Canisius Church in Höttinger Au.

 Risen from the ruins